 Figure 8.9 — Typical lateral and torsional restraint by a slab to the compression flange

-For cross-sections that are more slender than rolled I- and H-sections, the distortion of the cross-section should be prevented at the plastic hinge location (e.g. by means of a web stiffener also connected to the compression flange with a stiff joint from the compression flange into the slab).
+— For cross-sections that are more slender than rolled I- and H-sections, the distortion of the cross-section should be prevented at the plastic hinge location (e.g. by means of a web stiffener also connected to the compression flange with a stiff joint from the compression flange into the slab).

 (3)B At each plastic hinge location, the connection (e.g. bolts) of the compression flange to the resisting element at that point (e.g. purlin), and any intermediate element (e.g. diagonal brace) should be designed to resist a local force of at least 2,5 % of Nf,Ed (defined in 8.3.5.2(5)B) transmitted by the flange in its plane and perpendicular to the web plane, without any combination with other loads.